orsonteodoro/gcf2/README.md

 If you do not have logging, you may try `./show_cfied.sh | grep "not-cfied" | cut -f 2 -d " "` to generate a list of not-cfied packages to feed in the script above.
 This alternative way is not recommended since more than 50% of the packages will be re-emerged.
+The O passed to emerge may need be removed to take in account correct merge order.

 ### Checking for early CFI violations and missing symbols